pitchplay/blog-content/_posts/2016-06-01-how-to-create-my-routine.md

 #### Step 2:

 Getting to 'point B' is your target while practicing and the routine you build will help you get there.
-Create your own exercises.
 The options are endless and there are only two things to keep in mind:

 1) Will this move me towards 'point B?'